day8/lein-git-inject/README.md

   - the SHA for the commit referenced by that latest tag: "g975b"
   - an indication that there are uncommitted changes: "dirty"  (or absent)

-This utility will construct a `version` from these four values (at build time) - allowing this "version" to be based off the latest git tag.
+This utility will construct a `version` from these four values, at build time, using a series of rules:

-Very often the situation is simple, and the tag itself is the version - not much construction to be done - end of story.
+  - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the version.
-But, in a development context, you may have a git context in which you are "ahead" of the latest tag (you have made commits after the tag), and then the version should have `-SNAPSHOT` added.
-And, sometimes, in certain continuous delivery environments, it is okay for the dirty flag to be true, providing the "ahead" count is zero.
-Etc.  There are a few rules to drive the "construction" of the version from the ambient git context.
+  - when the "ahead" count is 0, and the repo is dirty, the tag itself supplies the version, because this is the case in CI/CD environment.
+I wish I caould justify it better than that.
+   - when you are developing, "ahead" some number of commits, the tag is version with `-SNAPSHOT` appended.

 ## How It Works